aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultHeight() {#getDefaultHeight--}

+<b>@deprecated.</b> Please use the 'defaultHeight' property instead.
 Represents height of default position in units of 1/4000 of the chart area.

 ```javascript
 getDefaultHeight() : number;